grafoojs/grafoo/packages/core/readme.md

 ### `ClientInstance.request`

 This method receives as arguments a query object created with the `@grafoo/core/tag` template tag and optionally a GraphQL variables object.
-It returns a promise that will resolve with the data requested or reject with an list of GraphQL errors.
+It returns a promise that will resolve with the data requested or reject with a list of GraphQL errors.

 #### Example